 However, the cost involved in equity way of repayment is costlier as there are tax implications that pushes the cost towards the north.
 The fact the equity method of raising capital comes at a higher cost, the return it provides is also higher.

 The cost of capital is the overall expenditure of capital pooling, considering both the cost of debt and equity.
 A well-performing and stable organisation would typically keep the cost of capital on the lower side.
-In order to determine the cost of capital, the cost of debt and cost of equity will have to considered and must be added.
-The cost of capital is more often than not determined by the method of the weighted average cost of capital.
+In order to determine the cost of capital, the cost of debt and cost of equity will have to be considered and must be added.
+The cost of capital is, more often than not, determined by the method of the weighted average cost of capital.